ChaozinOrder/Transport-Analytics/README.md

 # Transport-Analytics

-This folder contains codes related to processing Train and Bus data, and performing the data using various statistical methods.
+This folder contains codes related to processing Train and Bus data, and performing analysis using various statistical methods.